 What does a tenured professor mean?

-A tenured professor has gone through and passed different rigorous standards, and now has full job security with the university.
-This makes it hard to fire a professor for reasons not related to crime.
+A tenured professor has gone through and passed different rigorous standards and now has full job security with the university.
+This makes it hard to fire a professor for reasons unrelated to the crime.

 Are professors also called postsecondary teachers?